ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_004
 + Test case Name:  Update Bids
 + Test case Description: Test the Update Bids to update the highest bid and bidder information.
-+ Pre-requisites: The database should have existing bids for a specific NFT in order to update them.
++ Pre-requisites: The database should have an existing NFT collection.
+Use command in mongo get NFT collection in DB `db.collections.find({},{"nftContractAddress":1, _id:0})`.
+If result isn't found, pls create new NFT collection from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/updateBids` with data :
       ```json